OPLSS/videography/README.md

 If the camera records in MPEG-4 format, it _may_ stop recording after 30 minutes.
 In this case, each 80-minute session will consume at least two files.

-## Lead and Assistant Videographers

-The OPLSS coordinator should designate a lead videographer and an assistant.
-The lead is responsible for all aspects of operating and maintaining the A/V equipment, as well as editing and publishing the recordings.
-The assistant should be familiar with this document in order to record a session if the lead is unavailable.

 ## Camera Operation Best Practices